Bankruptcy in Scotland

 - a protected trust deed – this is similar to bankruptcy in that your money and property are transferred to a trustee who will manage your affairs for the benefit of your creditors.
 You will have to pay contributions towards your debts for 4 years.
 It is only likely to be a good option if you have enough disposable income to make a regular contribution towards your debts.
 You must have debts of £5,000 or more.
 Having a protected trust deed will not prevent you working in as many types of jobs as bankruptcy.
 Read more about trust deeds on our trust deeds page

 - voluntary agreement direct with your creditors – this is where you set up an informal repayment schedule with your creditors.
 It means that you are in control of your finances but it does also mean that you have to negotiate with all your creditors and if you aren’t able to keep to your repayment plan there is nothing to stop them taking action to recover the money you owe them.
 A money adviser at your local Citizens Advice Bureau can also set this up for you.

 If you are considering any of these options, you should get advice from a money adviser.
-You can find your nearest money adviser on the 'find an adviser' page on Scotland's Financial Health Check website.
+You can find your nearest money adviser on the Accountant in Bankruptcy website.

 There are free sources of advice, such as Citizens Advice Bureaux, money advice centres and law centres.
 There are also freephone helplines such as the National Debtline and the Stepchange Debt Charity helpline.